software-mansion/scarb/ARCHITECTURE.md

 **The mechanism for requiring Cairo plugins as package dependencies or compiling them in Scarb runtime is not implemented yet.**

-Please see [the RFC document](https://github.com/software-mansion/scarb/discussions/227) for more information.
+Please see [the design document](design/01-proc-macro.md) for more information.

 ### RootDatabase management within the compiler